gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/working-with-ssh-keys-gij-cloud.md

             <li>must use the supported storage format: OpenSSL PEM.</li>
         </ul>
         <hr>
-        <p style='margin-bottom:0px'>For more information, see known issue <a href='/git-integration-for-jira-cloud/ssh-key-file-format-is-invalid-gij-cloud'>SSH key format is invalid</a>.</p>
+        <p style='margin-bottom:0px !important'>For more information, see known issue <a href='/git-integration-for-jira-cloud/ssh-key-file-format-is-invalid-gij-cloud'>SSH key format is invalid</a>.</p>
     </div>
     </div>
 </div>